Hidden Fees and Costs After a DUI Arrest in Florida

 What will it cost me if I am arrested for DUI in Florida?

 It is not against the law to drive after drinking an alcoholic beverage.
-Although it is legal to drive after drinking an alcoholic beverage, it is certainly not a good idea.
-Many DUI enforcement officers that work for the Hillsborough County Sheriff's Office and the Tampa Police Department will tell me off the record that the distinction between "impaired / not impaired" is not particularly important.
+Although it is legal to drive after drinking, it is certainly not a good idea.
+Many DUI enforcement officers that work for the Hillsborough County Sheriff's Office (HCSO) and the Tampa Police Department (TPD) don't care much about the distinction between "impaired / not impaired."

 In deciding whether to drive after consuming an alcoholic beverage it is important to look at how much it will cost you to defend yourself against the accusation.
-In determining the costs it often does not matter whether you are guilty or innocent.
-Regardless of whether you are guilty or innocent of DUI you will face many of the same costs, fees and expenses.
+Regardless of whether you are guilty or innocent of DUI, you will face many of the same costs, fees, and expenses.

 Once you know the costs that come with the arrest, the next thing to consider is the amount of money you can save if you can avoid a DUI conviction.
-Getting the prosecutor to drop the charges from DUI to reckless driving can save you a tremendous amount of money over the months and years after the arrest.
+Getting the prosecutor to drop the charges from DUI to reckless driving can save you a tremendous amount of money in the short term and long term.